jamessnee1/Share-Spreadsheet/README.md

 # Share Spreadsheet Generator
-Pull share data from Yahoo Finance (including dividends) and build an Excel spreadsheet
+Pull stock/share data from Yahoo Finance (including dividend data) and build an Excel spreadsheet.

 Usage:
 Add ticker symbols for companies by adding them to a csv file, including number of shares (I have added an example CSV):